mghanii/golang-vs-csharp/README.md

 #### C&#35;

-- Interface defines a contract.
+📝 Interface defines a contract. </br>
-- A class or a struct can implement multiple interfaces.
+📝 A class or a struct can implement multiple interfaces.</br>
-- Beginning with C# 8.0, interface can provide a default implementation for members.
+📝 Beginning with C# 8.0, interface can provide a default implementation for members.

 ```cs
 using System;